 - 14. The maximum recommended slope operating angle is 15 degrees or 27% grade.
 When operating the machine on a slope, reduce speed and use caution to start, stop, and maneuver.
 To prevent tipping or loss of control of the machine, avoid sharp turns or sudden changes in direction.
 Do not operate the machine on a slope greater than 15 degrees. - 15.
 Never adjust cutting height with the engine running.
 Before adjusting cutting height or servicing, disengage the blade clutch (PTO), engage parking brake, stop the engine, and remove the ignition key.
-Wait for all movement to stop before getting off the seat.

-NOTE: The blade/PTO brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch.

-- For side discharge mower decks, do not operate with the grass deflector shield removed.
+Wait for all movement to stop before getting off the seat. - NOTE: The blade/PTO brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch. - For side discharge mower decks, do not operate with the grass deflector shield removed.
 Keep the deflector in the lowest possible position. - 17.
 When using the tilt-up deck, observe the following: - a.
 Do not move tractor with deck in tilt-up position. - b.
-Never tilt body forward with deck in tilt-up position. - In case of a clogged or plugged mower deck: - a.
+Never tilt seat panel forward with deck in tilt-up position. - 18.
+In case of a clogged or plugged mower deck: - a.
 Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
 LOOK to make sure blade drive shaft movement has stopped before trying to unclog the system. - c.
 Disconnect the spark plug wires. - Never place hands under the deck use a stick or similar tool to remove clogged material. - 19.
 If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), engage the parking brake, stop the engine, and wait for all moving parts to stop.
 To

 - prevent accidental starting, disconnect the spark plug wires.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
-Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 20.
+Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear-driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt-driven decks. - 20.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
 These areas may be hot enough to cause serious burns. - 21.
-When leaving the machine unattended, disengage the blade clutch (PTO), engage the parking brake, stop the engine, and remove the key.
+Do not stop or park in or near dry grasses or bushes when operating the mower.
+The heat from the engine or muffler could ignite the dry material. - 22.
+When leaving the machine unattended, disengage the blade clutch (PTO), engage the parking brake, stop the engine, and remove the key. - 23.
+When equipped with a factory installed hitch or factory authorized hitch kit, do not exceed recommended tow capacities.
+Do not tow with the PTO clutch or mower blades engaged, and do not allow people to ride in or on towed trailers. - Use caution when towing on slopes, rough terrain or when conditions limit traction.
+Do not tow on slopes greater than 5 degrees (9%).